yrikw/marketplace_app/README.md

 # T2A2 - Marketplace Project
 ## Problem
-Thesedays people stays at home longer than before because of COVID-19 pandemic.
-People enjoys coooking at home and have a home kitchen garden.
-There are many platforms for cloth, furnitures and more.
-However, there is not such a specify platform they can share/sell their home grown vegetables, furits and other food.
-Also, for some marketplaces the user doesn't have to have a proper profile, so there are many untrustworthy accounts, so people who wants to sell their vegetables or fruits, they have to go to market or sell to restaurants or delis.
-Those actions are not easy for most of people especially for someone who enjoys gardening and cooking as thier hobbies.
-As a result, they might have to throw food away and it causes food waste.
+During COVID-19 pandemic, some people started to have their own kitchen garden and cook at home more often.
+There are many platforms for cloth or furnitures.
+However, there is not such a specify platform they can share/sell their home grown vegetables, furits and home-made food.
+They can give their friends or neighbors if they have many or sometimes they end up throwing out food but this platform will be a new option for them.
+They don't need to throw out any food anymore.
+They just need to sign-up to use.

 ## Why is it a problem that needs solving?
 There are Problems for food waste according to [Australian government](https://www.environment.gov.au/protection/waste/food-waste#:~:text=Food%20waste%20is%20also%20a%20major%20problem%20in,five%20per%20cent%20of%20Australia%E2%80%99s%20greenhouse%20gas%20emissions.)